tc39/notes/meetings/2017-03/mar-21.md

 YK: I think V8 took the plunge.

-MS: Just to be clear, before this meeting, we made it clear that we are not supporting SIMD.js.
+MLS: Just to be clear, before this meeting, we made it clear that we are not supporting SIMD.js.
 Essentially: "I don't think this is appropriate for the standard, but if it becomes part of the standard we will implement it".

 YK: How did we get consensus at stage 3.

-MS: ?
+MLS: ?

 YK: You're basically saying that we've never had consensus for stage 3.